Michelin Guide Wroclaw 2025

 Are Bib Gourmand restaurants worth the price?

 In Wroclaw, the value is outstanding.
-A full tasting menu at Nawa or SFera (200-300 PLN) costs a fraction of comparable dining in London or Paris.
+A tasting menu with wine pairing at IDA (149 PLN/person) or dinner at BABA or TARASOWA costs a fraction of comparable dining in London or Paris.
 You're getting Michelin-recognized cooking at Polish prices.

 What's the dress code?